OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 The current implementation of BoLD involves both on-chain and off-chain components:

-1. Rollup contracts to be deployed on Ethereum
+1. Rollup contracts to be deployed on Ethereum.

-2. New challenge management contracts to be deployed on Ethereum
+2. New challenge management contracts to be deployed on Ethereum.

 3. [Honest validator software](https://github.com/offchainlabs/bold) equipped to submit assertions and perform challenge moves on any assertions it disagrees with.
-The honest validator is robust enough to win against malicious entities and always ensures honest assertions are the only ones confirmed on-chain
+The honest validator is robust enough to win against malicious entities and always ensures honest assertions are the only ones confirmed on-chain.

 ### Key terminology